Learn to Hunt

 Mainly in Mississippi River and its larger tributaries.

 Fish, invertebrates and terrestrial organisms washed into the water.

 State Records are not documented for non-game species.

-Eels spawn in the ocean, and females return to mature; however, the location where eels spawn has never been discovered, and eel eggs have never been sampled from the ocean.
+Eels spawn in the ocean, and females return to mature; where eels spawn has never been discovered, and eel eggs have never been sampled from the ocean.

-In Iowa, the American Eel inhabits the Mississippi River and its larger tributaries.
-Its presence has also been documented in the Missouri River.
-In the Mississippi River, the American eel is uncommon in the entire reach that borders Iowa.
-This fish is rather rare in collections, but does not appear to be on the verge of extirpation.
+In Iowa, the American Eel lives in the Mississippi River and its larger tributaries.
+It has also been documented in the Missouri River.
+In the Mississippi River, the American Eel is uncommon in the entire reach that borders Iowa.
+This fish is rare in collections, but does not appear to be on the edge of extirpation.

-The American Eel is not considered a threatened species in Iowa, but it is quite difficult to assess its population because it is difficult to capture with conventional sampling methods.
-Construction of the impassable flood control dams on the Des Moines, Iowa and Chariton Rivers have undoubtedly restricted migration in these drainages, but the impact on resident populations is unknown.
-Even though the eel is not abundant in its Iowa range, resident populations do not appear to be on the decline.
+The American Eel is not considered a threatened species in Iowa, but it is difficult to measure its population because it is hard to capture with conventional sampling methods.
+Construction of the impassable flood control dams on the Des Moines, Iowa and Chariton Rivers have restricted migration in these drainages, but the impact on resident populations is unknown.
+Even though the eel is not abundant in its Iowa range, resident populations do not appear to be declining.

-The eel prefers fairly deep, mud-bottomed waters, which probably accounts for the reason they are most often found in the larger rivers.
-Weight rarely exceeds a couple of pounds, but some individuals, especially if landlocked, may reach a maximum of 5 to 6 feet and weigh 10 to 15 pounds.
+The eel prefers fairly deep, mud-bottomed waters, which is why they are most often found in the larger rivers.
+It rarely weighs more than a couple of pounds, but some individuals, especially if landlocked, may reach a maximum of 5- to 6-feet and weigh 10- to 15-pounds.

-Eels, because of their snake-like movements, are able to navigate in extremely shallow marshy areas.
-They are largely nocturnal feeders consuming mainly fish, invertebrates and terrestrial organisms that are washed into the water.
-As a nocturnal feeder, the American eel spends daytime hours in deep pools near logs, boulders, or other cover.
-Eels are carnivores and, contrary to earlier thinking, seek living prey rather than dead organic matter for food.
+Eels, because of their snake-like movements, can navigate in extremely shallow marshy areas.
+They eat mostly at night consuming mainly fish, invertebrates and terrestrial organisms that are washed into the water.
+As a nocturnal feeder, the American Eel spends daytime hours in deep pools near logs, boulders, or other cover.
+Eels are carnivores and seek living prey rather than dead organic matter for food.